Toronto’s Condo Rent Prices are Rising: 4 Surprising Reasons Why

 The trend of living in a safe and wholesome suburb is long gone.
 In big cities like Toronto, homebuyers yearn for the lifestyle and accommodation offered by condos instead.

-3.)
-Uncontrolled Expansion of Urban Areas
+3. Uncontrolled Expansion of Urban Areas

 Toronto downtown skyline

-Mostly, to balance the supply and demand rate in the city, there’s a need to deal with the affordability, environmental issues, and even the infrastructure.
+Mostly, to balance the supply and demand rate in the city, there's a need to deal with affordability, environmental issues, and even the infrastructure.
 This will involve resolving the rising rate of urban sprawl with the increasing densification in the city.

 As a calming relief, the increasing number of condos in Toronto is certainly good news.
 The number of new condo developments is expected to increase in the coming year.
 In order to meet the overall demand, the rental constructions are essential.